 2.4 “Certified copy,” as used in C.R.S. § 8-4-113, means a copy of a Division decision issued and signed by the Director of the Division, or his or her designee (including any Division staff designated to issue such decision), certifying that the document is a true and accurate copy of the decision.
 A certified copy must be requested in writing or may be issued by the Division on its own initiative.
 A Division decision (issued by investigative or hearing staff) will not be filed in court unless two weeks have passed since the appeal deadline and either (1) no appeal has been filed or (2) if an appeal or other legal challenge was timely filed, the decision was not superseded on appeal nor subject to any order barring the filing or enforcement of a certified copy.
 A certified copy will not be issued in the event of termination pursuant to C.R.S. § 8-4-111(3).

 2.5 “Determination” means a decision issued by investigative staff upon the conclusion of a wage complaint investigation.
-“Determination” includes: Citation and Notice of Assessment, Determination of Compliance, and Notice of Dismissal, if that Notice of Dismissal is issued after the Division initiated the administrative procedure as described in Rule 4.4.
+“Determination” includes: Citation and Notice of Assessment, Determination of Compliance, and Notice of [Administrative] Dismissal, if that Notice of [Administrative] Dismissal is issued after the Division initiated the administrative procedure as described in Rule 4.4.

 2.6 “Employee” has the following definitions: